Jingshu-Ye/Bitcoin-Ethereum/README.md

 summary(cint2.dyn)
 ```

-Test rejects the null of no cointegration at 10% confidence level, meaning that the series are cointegrated
+Test rejects the null of no cointegration at 10% confidence level, meaning that the series are cointegrated.

 ## Forecast variance decomposition
 ```{r message=FALSE, warning=FALSE}